Best Wool Shirts For Performance On The Trail

 Best Style

-Blending style and functionality into one unique shirt, the Kari Traa Lokke Crew Top for women is a stunning long-sleeve crew that every female outdoor-goer should have in their kit.
+Blending style and functionality into one unique shirt, the Kari Traa Lokke Crew Top for women is a stunning merino wool long sleeve crew that every female outdoor enthusiast should have in their kit.

 Made out of 100% merino wool, this 235 gsm top has an ultra-soft feel for increased comfort on the trail.
 It’s also capable of keeping you warm when wet and is naturally antibacterial.